jackm321/RustNN/README.md

 Networks are trained using an incremental training mode.

 ## Fork
-This fork adds L2 regularization and PELU activation to the original crate.
+This fork adds L2 regularization and SELU activation to the original crate.
 Additionally, there are a few minor improvements.
 Lambda can be set just like the learning rate.
 The activation function gets set in NN::new as second parameter.

 ## XOR example